JanSeliv/SettingsWidgetConstructor/README.md

 If you'd like to contribute, please fork the project and create a pull request targeting the `develop` branch.

-If you've found a bug or have an idea for a new feature, please open a new issue on GitHub.
+If you've found a bug or have an idea for a new feature, please open a new issue on GitHub or join our [Discord](https://discord.gg/jbWgwDefnE).
 Thank you!

 ## 📜 License